Rosalita/json-schema-service/README.md

 I would want to use interfaces to auto-generate mocks using a package like [gomock](https://github.com/golang/mock).
 Then if the interfaces ever changed, `go generate` would easily be able to automatically regenerate the new mocks.

+As the MongoDb driver does not provide exposed interfaces, I had to build a wrapper around the MongoDb driver that returned interfaces.
+This wrapper is in `mongo.go` along with the interfaces.
+A wrapped real MongoDb client and a mock client both satisfy the same interfaces.

 # Running this project
 To build and run this project, you will need `docker` and `make`